Top Perfumes with linden blossom

 Tilia shrubs are susceptible to a wide range of insect pests.
 During spring, you may observe sticky substances on the ground beneath the shrubs and on vehicles parked below them.
 Aphids, in particular, are attracted to the abundant sap supply and are sometimes “farmed” by ants to obtain the sap, resulting in more sap dripping onto lower branches, leaves, and the ground below.

 Cars parked under the bushes can quickly become coated in a film of this pouring syrup (known as “honeydew” – what a lovely name considering what it is).

 Looking up into a blooming linden tree on our neighborhood’s linden tree avenue.
 (2019 photo by MF O’Brien) To the Germans, the linden tree has always been a deeply symbolic and sacred tree.

 The most famous boulevard in Berlin, Germany, is Unter den Linden (which translates to “under the linden trees”), despite the fact that many of the linden trees planted there were damaged during WWII and restored in the 1950s.
 The linden is known as the “tree of lovers” in the German tradition.

 Perfumes with linden blossom

-The linden (or lime) flower is prominent in L’Ete en Douce (L’Artisan Parfumeur), Debut (Parfums DelRae), Eau de Ciel (Annick Goutal), and French Lime Blossom (Annick Goutal) in addition to the perfumes mentioned below (Jo Malone).
+In addition to the scents listed below, the linden (or lime) flower is prominent in L’Ete en Douce (L’Artisan Parfumeur), Debut (Parfums DelRae), Eau de Ciel (Annick Goutal), and French Lime Blossom (Annick Goutal) (Jo Malone).

 Tilleul by Parfums D’Orsay